Published on

 Socket

-I do check the official specification page of the processor to see if ther is any useful information we could use.
+I did check the official specification page of the processor to see if there is any useful information we could use.

 Intel p6100 Memory Spec